Find out more about the pros and cons of using catheters as well as some of the advantages of intermittent catheterization.

 In addition, some people may use catheters only temporarily.
 For instance, some women may use catheters after childbirth temporarily.
 Some people also may be directed by their doctor to start intermittent cathing after a surgery such as prostate surgery or abdominal hysterectomy.

 How do I know if I need to use catheters?

 If you’re experiencing any unusual symptoms, be sure to see your doctor.
 Because catheters are prescription-only devices, you must see a prescribing healthcare practitioner before purchasing or ordering from a trustworthy catheter supply company.

 Your doctor will diagnose your condition and any needs.
 Additionally, they will determine what French size and type may be best for your anatomy and needs.
 They can also instruct you on how to properly use an intermittent catheter, including how often you need to drain your bladder.

-The Benefits of Intermittent Catheterization
+The Advantages of Intermittent Catheterization

-- It’s an Effective Solution: Neglecting to empty your bladder regularly can lead to urinary tract infections or even bladder infections.
+- It’s an Effective Solution: Neglecting to empty your bladder regularly can lead to urinary tract infections (UTIs) or even bladder infections.
 Intermittent catheterization is an effective solution to helping those who have difficulty emptying their bladders and helping prevent such health problems if done correctly.

 - It’s Safe to Use: Compared to indwelling Foley catheters, intermittent catheters have been found to cause fewer infections.
 Since Foley catheters stay in the body for longer periods of time, urinary tract infections can become a constant problem for some.
 By using an intermittent catheter, the chance of experiencing these side effects is greatly reduced.